nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 43: November 8, 2024
+- Completed Reading Chapter 8 in Python Workshop, Docs + Using GIT
+- Completed Module 3/4 in Course 1/8 [Foundations of Cybersecurity] in Google Cybersecurity Professional Certificate
+- Return to FreeCodeCamp Project - Working on Survey Registration Form
+- Working on  Module 3/5 in Course 2 [Programming with JavaScript]/9 [Meta Front-End Specialization]

 ### Day 42: November 7, 2024
 - Continued Reading Chapter 8 in Python Workshop, Created my first Python project